DevWeb Proxy Recorder

 - Complete the wizard to import the certificate.

 From a terminal window (open with administrator privileges), change to the <DevWeb root>/cert directory and run the following:

 sudo security add-trusted-cert –d –r trustRoot –k /Library/Keychains/System.keychain cert/devweb_cert.cer

 The Proxy Recorder is ready to use, using default configuration settings.

-If you want to customize the configuration settings, for example, to use your own CA certificate, different proxy server settings, or to set remote usage, then these should first be defined in the configuration file.
+If you want to customize the configuration settings, define the changes in the local.recorder_config.yml file before running the Proxy Recorder.
+For example, you can use your own CA certificate, change proxy server settings, or set remote usage.
 For details, see Custom configuration for the Proxy Recorder.

 To run the Proxy Recorder:

 From your chosen browser, configure the proxy server settings for your internet connection.
 Set the host address and port to the ones used in the configuration file.
 The default values are:

 The proxy must be set to be used for all addresses.
 For example, in Internet Explorer, make sure that Bypass proxy server for local addresses is not selected.

 Open a terminal window and change to the DevWeb directory.